 Here is a step-by-step guide on how you can rescue your data with ease using this marvelous software!

 Step 1 Download and Install AnyRecover.
-Run the tool and select the crashed SSD drive you want to recover data from.
+Run the tool and choose "Data Recovery".
+And then select the crashed SSD drive you want to recover data from.

 Step 2 A very thorough scanning will be made in a blink of an eye.